Play Live Radio

 The cast also includes Actors’ Equity member George Cron as Billy’s father, along with Andie Bottrell, and Eli Cunningham.
 All performances of Tribes will be interpreted for the deaf by ASL sign-language interpreters.
 In addition, there will be supertitles for the hearing audience during those portions of the show that are signed—and thus unspoken—by the characters onstage.

 This show contains adult language and content.
 Performances are Fridays and Saturdays at 7:30pm and Sundays at 2:00pm August 7-23 at SCT Center Stage.
 In addition, there will be talk-backs with the cast and director following the Sunday August 16 matinee and the evening performance Friday August 21st.
 Also, there will be a panel discussion, “Listening With Your Eyes,” on Monday evening August 17th at 7:00pm at SCT Center Stage, with a six-person panel of experts discussing issues related to the deaf and hard-of-hearing.
 It’s free and open to the public.
-For tickets to performances of Tribes, call SCT at 831-8001 or visitwww.springfieldcontemporarytheatre.org.
+For tickets to performances of Tribes, call SCT at 831-8001 or visit www.springfieldcontemporarytheatre.org.

 Randy Stewart joined the full-time KSMU staff in June 1978 after working part-time as a student announcer/producer for two years.
-His job has evolved from Music Director in the early days to encompassing production of a wide range of arts-related programming and features for KSMU, including the online and Friday morning Arts News.
-Stewart assists volunteer producers John Darkhorse (Route 66 Blues Express), Lee Worman (The Gold Ring), and Emily Higgins (The Mulberry Tree) with the production of their programs.
-He's also become the de facto "Voice of KSMU" in recent years due to the many hours per day he’s heard doing local station breaks.
+His job evolved from Music Director in the early days to encompassing production of a wide range of arts-related programming and features for KSMU, including the online and Friday morning Arts News.
+Stewart assisted volunteer producers John Darkhorse (Route 66 Blues Express), Lee Worman (The Gold Ring), and Emily Higgins (The Mulberry Tree) with the production of their programs.
+He was the de facto "Voice of KSMU" due to the many hours per day he was heard doing local station breaks.
 Stewart’s record of service on behalf of the Springfield arts community earned him the Springfield Regional Arts Council's Ozzie Award in 2006.